MicrosoftDocs/azure-docs/articles/partner-solutions/elastic/manage.md

 To configure the diagnostic settings for a resource, select that resource.
 In the left pane, select **Diagnostic settings**.

 In the destination details section, check the option to send to partner solutions to select Elastic as a destination target.
-This option is only available after an Elastic resource has been created.
+The option is only available after an Elastic resource has been created.

 :::image type="content" source="media/manage/diagnostic-settings.png" alt-text="Configure diagnostic settings":::